 They heard about energy saving from David Fogg.

 Caroline Whittit was the speaker at the ABM.
-Jean comments on how well this went and how amazed members were about the work she was doing.
+Jean commented on how well this went and how amazed members were about the amount of work she was doing.

 The final meeting of the session was a fun afternoon.